castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 #### Execute the E2E Tests

-This plugin supports testing in the cloud by creating an E2E test application for every CDK application.
+This plugin supports testing in the cloud by creating an E2E application for every CDK application.
 The E2E tests are used to ensure that the cloud application works as expected.

-Please set the environment-specific profile and region in the `.env.e2e` file of the E2E test application.
+Please set the environment-specific profile and region in the `.env.e2e` file of the E2E application.
 Use the `E2E_ENVIRONMENT` environment variable to specify the environment that should be tested.

 [Deploy the application into the specified environment](#deploy).